 You’ll receive a tax receipt in February for payments you made in the previous calendar year.
 You can use the information on this receipt to apply the deduction when you file your taxes.
 Keep in mind, you can only apply it to the year in which you made your payments.

-NOTE: Your ability to deduct the full cost of your leave will depend on your taxable income in the year you make your payments.
+NOTE: Your ability to deduct the full cost of your leave or reduced workload will depend on your taxable income in the year you make your payments.
 If the cost is greater than your taxable income, for example, you won’t be able to deduct the full amount.